-Jason Howell is in his sixth season on The Flats having joined the Georgia Tech staff in July 2012.
+Jason Howell is in his seventh season on The Flats having joined the Georgia Tech staff in July 2012.
 He came to The Flats as the pitching coach following a successful five-year run in a similar position at UNC Wilmington.

 In 2017, Howell added recruiting coordinator to his title, spearheading the Yellow Jackets recruiting efforts.